MolBIFFM/diana/README.md

 ## References

-The configuration files in this repository refer to data sets supplemented with the following publications:
+The configuration files in this repository refer to data sets concerning differential post-translational modification supplemented with the following
+publications:

 - Fiskin, E. et al. (2016) **Global Analysis of Host and Bacterial** **Ubiquitinome in Response to *Salmonella* Typhimurium Infection**, *Mol.*